ewusiessel/code-institute-first-project/README.md

 </ul>

 <h3>Acknowledgements</h3>
-Inspiration for this project was derived from a long stasnding ambition to create a wedding photograpers wedsite as a photographer myself who would want to build and maintain my website in the future.
-Would also like to thank my mentor Anthony Ngene for his support and invaluable help throughout the period it took me to complete this project.
+Inspiration for this project was derived from a long standing ambition to create a wedding photograpers wedsite, as a photographer myself who would want to build and maintain my website in the future.
+Would like to thank my mentor Anthony Ngene for his support and invaluable help throughout the period it took me to complete this project.

 <h4>Disclaimer</h4>